-Dr. Joseph Mohr, associate professor of finance, resigned from UT on Oct.
-17. In 2015, the Securities and Exchange Commission filed administrative proceedings against him for working as a Certified Public Accountant without having renewed his registration, and for backdating documents for an audit.
+Joseph Mohr, associate professor of finance, resigned from UT on Oct.
+17. The Securities and Exchange Commission in 2015 filed administrative proceedings against him for working as a Certified Public Accountant without having renewed his registration, and for backdating documents for an audit.

 “It concerned events that had nothing to do with UT, though we emphasize our commitment to [ethics] and teach our students the importance of professional ethics,” Ghannadian said.

-The SEC claimed that from 2009 to 2012, Mohr advertised himself in Florida as a CPA using the title “Joseph E. Mohr, CPA, MBA, Finance” to describe himself despite his registration having expired in 2009.
-Registrations in Illinois had to be renewed every two years.
+The SEC claimed that from 2009 to 2012, Mohr advertised himself in Florida as a CPA using the title “Joseph E. Mohr, CPA, MBA, Finance” to describe himself, despite his registration having expired in 2009.
+In Illinois, where he had registered himself prior to 2009, registrations had to be renewed every two years.

 While anyone can advertise themselves as an accountant, only those with a proper credentials can practice as a CPA.